geoserver/geoserver/doc/en/user/source/configuration/service-metadata/index.rst

    * - Strict CITE compliance
      - When selected, enforces strict OGC Compliance and Interoperability Testing Initiative (CITE) conformance.
 Recommended for use when running conformance tests.
    * - Maintainer
-     - Name of the maintaining body
+     - Name of the responsible party (organization, company, or person) that maintains the service instance.
    * - Online Resource
      - Defines the top-level HTTP URL of the service.
 Typically the Online Resource is the URL of the service "home page."
-(Required)|
+(Required)
    * - Title
-     - A human-readable title to briefly identify this service in menus to clients (required)
+     - A human-readable title to briefly identify this service in menus to clients.
+(Required)
    * - Abstract
-     - Provides a descriptive narrative with more information about the service
+     - Provides a descriptive narrative with more information about the service.
    * - Fees
      - Indicates any fees imposed by the service provider for usage of the service.
 The keyword NONE is reserved to mean no fees and fits most cases.
    * - Access Constraints
      - Describes any constraints imposed by the service provider on the service.
 The keyword NONE is reserved to indicate no access constraints are imposed and fits most cases.
    * - Keywords
-     - List of short words associated with the service to aid in cataloging and searching
+     - List of terms that are associated with the service to aid in cataloging and searching.